-The Board of Statutory Auditors, pursuant to the Consolidated Law on Financial Intermediation, monitors:
+Monitoring pursuant to Consolidated Law on Financial Intermediation The Board of Statutory Auditors, pursuant to the Consolidated Law on Financial Intermediation, monitors:

-- compliance with the law and the Company's By-laws; - observance of the principles of sound administration; - the appropriateness of the Company's organisational structure for matters within the scope of the Board's authority, the adequacy of the internal control system and the administrative and accounting system and the reliability of the latter in accurately representing operations; - the procedures for implementing the corporate governance rules provided for in the Corporate Governance Code, with which the Company complies; - the adequacy of the instructions imparted by the Company to its subsidiaries in order to guarantee full compliance with legal reporting requirements.
+- compliance with the law and the Company's By-laws; - observance of the principles of sound administration; - the appropriateness of the Company's organisational structure for matters within the scope of the Board's authority, the adequacy of the internal control system and the administrative and accounting system and the reliability of the latter in accurately representing operations; - the procedures for implementing the corporate governance rules provided for in the Corporate Governance Code, with which the Company complies; - the adequacy of the instructions imparted by the Company to its subsidiaries in order to guarantee full compliance with legal reporting requirements. - [131] With the exception of the prohibition on cross-directorships. - [132] CEO maintains the position of General Manager. - (133) Information provided pursuant to Art.
+123-bis, second paragraph, letter d) of the Consolidated Law on Financial Intermediation.

 In addition, pursuant to Art.
-19142 of Legislative Decree no. 39/2010, the Board of Statutory Auditors, in its role as the "Internal Control and Financial Auditing Committee143", (hereinafter also ICFAC) is responsible for:
+19134 of Legislative Decree No. 39/2010, the Board of Statutory Auditors, in its role as the "Internal Control and Financial Auditing Committee" [135, [hereinafter also ICFAC] is responsible for:

-- a) informing the Board of Directors of the outcome of the statutory audit and provide it with the report prepared by the audit firm (the so-called additional report)144, along with its own comments; - b) monitoring the financial reporting process and submit recommendations or proposals to ensure its integrity; - c) monitoring the effectiveness of the Company's internal quality control and risk management systems and its internal audit, regarding Eni's financial reporting, without breaching its independence; - d) monitoring the statutory audit of the annual and consolidated financial statements, taking into account any findings and conclusions by Consob; - e) reviewing and monitoring the independence of the audit firm, in particular the appropriateness of the provision of non-audit services145; - f) being responsible for the procedure for the selection of auditors or of the audit firm and recommend to the Shareholders' Meeting the auditors or the audit firms to be appointed146.
+- a) informing the Board of Directors of the outcome of the statutory audit and provide it with the report prepared by the audit firm (the so-called additional report) 136, along with its own comments; - b) monitoring the financial reporting process and submit recommendations or proposals to ensure its integrity; - monitoring the effectiveness of the Company's internal quality control and risk management systems and its internal audit, regarding Eni's financial reporting, without breaching its independence; - monitoring the statutory audit of the annual and consolidated financial statements, taking into account any findings and conclusions by Consob; - reviewing and monitoring the independence of the audit firm, in particular the appropriateness of the provision of non-audit services 137; - f) being responsible for the procedure for the selection of auditors or of the audit firm and recommend to the Shareholders' Meeting the auditors or the audit firms to be appointed138.